tenshi64/UnitySyncAPI/README.md

   - Prototype server manager for heartbeat monitoring
   - Unity-side classes for sending and receiving synchronization data
   - PHP + MySQL (MariaDB) backend
+  - Built-in lobby search and join system
+  - Each lobby identified by a unique code
+  - Support for player nicknames, synchronized across clients

 # Notes
 This is a prototype – built for testing ideas, not for production use.